 Introduction to English Common Law

 Fun fact: England does not have a stand-alone constitutional document outlining the rights of their people.
 Because they’re so old, they’ve got dozens (if not hundreds) of separate laws and documents and dusty tomes which together make up their fundamental Constitution.
-I’m sure there is a much more technical, jargon-laden way of saying that but all that I’m really trying to communicate here is: you crazy, England.
-If you really wanna sift through all that, I guess keep doing you.
+I’m sure there is a much more technical, jargon-laden way of saying that but all that I’m really trying to communicate here is: you’re crazy, England.
+If you really wanna sift through all of that, then I guess keep on keeping on.
 That’s exactly the type of thing that creates such an interpretive nature of practice in the English Common Law system, which in turn made for some equally stimulating and frustrating conversations in my seminar classes.
 Morality is a hard thing to use in defining rules sometimes.